Oniqua Privacy and Security Notice

 - Have any questions?

 This Privacy Notice covers the information we collect about you when you use our products or services, or otherwise interact with us (for example, by attending our events), unless a different notice is displayed.
 Oniqua, we and us refer to Oniqua Pty Ltd, Oniqua Europe Limited, Oniqua, Inc. and any of our corporate affiliates.
 We offer a wide range of products and services which you can find on our Services page.
-We refer to all of these products, together with our other Services and Website as “Services” in this policy.
+We refer to all of these products, together with our other Services and Website as “Services” in this notice.

 Where we provide the Services under contract with an organization (for example your employer) that organization controls the information processed by the Services.
 For more information, please see Notice to End Users below.